GSA/ficam-federation/_design/06_federation_protocols.md

 ## Security Assertion Markup Language (SAML)

-SAML is an XML-based framework for creating and exchanging authentication and attribute information between trusted entities over the internet.
-The building blocks of SAML include:
+SAML is an open-standards based XML data exchange framework for creating and exchanging authentication and attribute information between trusted entities over the internet.
+SAML is widely used for sharing data securely between websites such as your bank, where it is also known as '_Web Browser SSO Profile_'.

+- SAML standards include secure exchange format to preserve message confidentiality and integrity.
+- It can also be used for non-repudiation.
 - The Assertions XML schema, which defines the structure of the assertion.
 - The SAML Protocols, which are used to request assertions and artifacts.
-- The Bindings, which define the underlying communication protocols (such as HTTP or SOAP), and can be used to transport the SAML assertions.
+- SAML can be transported over HTTP or SOAP.

 The three components above define a SAML profile that corresponds to a particular use case such as “Web Browser SSO”.
 SAML Assertions are encoded in an XML schema and can carry up to three types of statements: